pcafrica/devtools_scicomp/README.md

 # Development Tools for Scientific Computing

 This repository contains material for the *Development Tools for Scientific Computing* course.
-Academic Year 2024-2025.
+Academic Year 2024-2025 and a lot of pull requests done by the attendant.
 <br>

 This Ph.D. course is offered by SISSA (International School for Advanced Studies), Trieste, Italy.